julianxhokaxhiu/FFNx/README.md

 - x86-MinSizeRel
 - x86-Debug (prefer it if you want to use a debugger attached to the game)

-Once the project is build you can find the output in this path: `.build/bin`
+Once the project is built you can find the output in this path: `.build/bin`

 ### Preparation

 > **Please note:**
 >
-> FFNx will uses vcpkg as a package manager to resolve dependencies.
-Failing to follow these steps will result in build failure.
+> FFNx uses vcpkg as a package manager to resolve dependencies.
+Failing to follow these steps will result in build errors.

 0. Clone the [vcpkg](https://vcpkg.io) project in the root folder of your `C:` drive (`git clone https://github.com/Microsoft/vcpkg.git`)
 1. Go inside the `C:\vcpkg` folder and double click `bootstrap-vcpkg.bat`